Juozas Vailokaitis: Russian Empire

 Vailokaitis spent about a year as a vicar in Kalvarija before he was tasked with editing the Lithuanian-language Catholic weekly newspaper Šaltinis.
 He edited the newspaper from November 1906 to September 1910 and from February 1912 to fall 1915 though he frequently had use names of others as editors due to government censorship.
 He was able to cut the price of the newspaper while improving its visual appeal and publishing supplements.
 It became the most popular Lithuanian periodical of the time (its circulation reached 15,000 copies).
 While it was primarily Catholic newspaper, Šaltinis also published political texts.
 Vailokaitis wrote about 250 articles for the newspaper, most signed by various initials and pen names.
 Four times Vailokaitis faced fines and prison time for publishing articles criticizing the policies of the Russian government (unfair taxes on cooperatives, land sales by the government to immigrant Russians, brutality of Russian policemen).
 Besides fines, he was sentenced to three months in prison and four months in a monastery in Łomża.

 While editing the newspaper, Vailokaitis was also active in cultural life.
 He organized various local Lithuanian events, choirs, evening courses for adults.
 In 1909, he joined the Lithuanian Scientific Society.
 He was also an active member of Žiburys Society which organized and maintained Lithuanian-language schools.
-Vailokaitis was also involved with Žagrė (sokha), an agricultural cooperative in Marijampolė, where his brother Jonas worked as a bookkeeper.
+Vailokaitis was also involved with Žagrė Society, an agricultural cooperative in Marijampolė, where his brother Jonas worked as a bookkeeper.
 Meetings of cooperative members were often chaired by Juozas while Jonas was secretary.

 In 1912, brothers Jonas and Juozas moved to Kaunas and established the Company of Brothers Vailokaitis.
 The main purpose of this company was to provide loans to Lithuanians who wanted to buy land.
 It was an effort to resist Russification policies that called for land ownership by Russians.
 The company also accepted deposits and paid 4.5% to 5% interest, but it was not officially registered as a bank or a credit union.
 The company also purchased and sold land as well as acted as a broker.
 In 1913, the company's capital was 115,000 rubles.